RomFishy/start/content/posts/building-a-home-server.md

 * Storage:
   * `Patriot P210 128GB` - System Drive
   * `2x WD Red Plus 4TB` - Storage Drives
-* System: `Debian`
+* System: `Ubuntu Server`

-The drives will be set up as RAID1
+The drives are set up as RAID1

 Ill update you later when I get to installing the OS and all the apps & docker containers :)